 - 1. In the browser menus, select Transport to Navigate to the Transport screen. - 2.
 Click Show Gang View on the Transport screen to see the Gang controls.
 This view shows available Ki Pro systems. - 3.
-To gang systems together, click the checkboxes in the Gang column. - 4.
+To gang systems together, click the checkbox in the Gang column for each system you want included. - 4.
 Select control of clip naming in the Settings column for each system, either Slave Name or Master Name.
 For details, see the previous discussion. - 5.
-Select one master system by clicking the desired system in the Master column. - 6.
+Select one master system in the Master column to control the gang. - 6.
 For the master system, set the clip naming in the Settings column. - 7.
 Use the master system to control record start and stop and clip naming.